Whitewater Rafting: Family Trips to Class V Rivers

 Permits and Planning

-Some of the best multi-day rivers require permits, which can be competitive:
+Some of the best multi-day rivers require competitive permits:

 - Middle Fork Salmon: Lottery system.
 Apply in January.
 Success rates around 20%.